SagarBajaj14/TweetSent.ai/README.md

 ## Overview
 Social media platforms like Twitter are brimming with user-generated data.
-The senitment analysis using tweets pose a special problem as they contain contain a lot of noise as well as information in terms of hashtags and emoticons. **TweetSent.ai** aims to classify the sentiment of tweets (positive or negative) using various machine learning and deep learning models.
+The sentiment analysis using tweets pose a special problem as they contain contain a lot of noise as well as information in terms of hashtags and emoticons. **TweetSent.ai** aims to classify the sentiment of tweets (positive or negative) using various machine learning and deep learning models.
 The project implements both classical models and state-of-the-art transformers to provide a robust analysis pipeline.

 ### Key Objectives:
 - Preprocess Twitter data for sentiment analysis.